TheUnixDemon/HomeServerSetup/README.md

 If `ddclient` has a error within it's status restart the service and try it again.

+# Notebook (Debian)

 ## Jellyfin

-Also i like to run a Jellyfin server.
-And if you use the raspberry only for transfering the data it's no big deal because the encoding process will happen on the client devices.
+You could use Jellyfin on your Raspberry Pi (I did that) but for me it's response time is too long so I swapped to my notebook for that.
 Here the oneshot line to install Jellyfin.
+Works for Raspberry Pi OS and Debian.

 ```bash
 #!/bin/bash
 curl -s https://repo.jellyfin.org/install-debuntu.sh | sudo bash
 ```

+### Storage

 For the storage I use a hard drive that is mounted through the configuration that I made within `/etc/fstab`.
 Output every UUID and storage information of connected devices.

 ```bash
 #!/bin/bash